AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the use of debug messages.
 Ensure that debug messages assist in troubleshooting and are optional.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if the debug messages follow the guidelines: Is the debug flag used to control the display of debug messages?
 Are debug messages clearly labeled with a 'Debug:' prefix?
 Are sensitive or private information excluded from debug messages?
-Are debug messages optional and controlled by a flag or environment variable?: [Insert Bash Script Code Here]
+Are debug messages optional and controlled by a flag or environment variable?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the use of debug messages.
 Ensure that debug messages assist in troubleshooting and are optional.
 Provide a revised version of the code that aligns with these guidelines."